-- How does a realistic view of sin make us feel? - But experiencing regret or feeling sorry about our sin doesn't necessarily mean that we have repented.
+- How does a realistic view of sin make us feel?
+It produces grief or sorrow over our sin. - But experiencing regret or feeling sorry about our sin doesn't necessarily mean that we have repented.
 What does God intend these feelings to prompt us toward?